cthissen/errorbarxy/README.md

 <img src="https://github.com/cthissen/errorbarxy/blob/master/errorbarxy2.png" alt="errorbarxy" width="300px" height="300px">

 Here's an example where each datapoint has unique errors.
+The look of the errors can be adjusted using standard linespec inputs (e.g. 'LineWidth',2).
 Inf and NaN values are ignored.
-The error bars can be plotted on any axis by specifying the axis in the first argument, just like the built-in plot(x,y) function.
 ````
 hFig = figure(1);
 hAx = axes;